andrewjamesford/WDD01-Client-Side-Pre-Course-Setup/Topics/Setup/mac-setup.md

 # Mac setup Continued

-## How to install software
+## How to install software Recap

-**Important:** Watch [Installing applications on your Mac](https://www.loom.com/share/1325f420d7aa4871ac5fba2e721b4422?from_recorder=1) before completing the following.
-This will help you learn how mac's work when installing software.
+**Important:** Rewatch [Installing applications on your Mac](https://www.loom.com/share/1325f420d7aa4871ac5fba2e721b4422?from_recorder=1) before completing the following.
+This will help you reinforce how mac's work when installing software.

 ---